tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 An important aspect when calculating gene set based PRSs is the type of test used for association.
 When only one region of the genome is considered, self-contained and/or competitive tests can be performed.

 The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
-  – **Self-Contained** - None of the genes within the gene-set are associated with the phenotype – **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene-set
+- **Self-Contained** - None of the genes within the gene-set are associated with the phenotype
+- **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene set

 In a self-contained test, a bigger gene-set will have a higher likelihood of having a significant P-value from self-contained test, which is not desirable.
 Therefore, it is important to calculate competitive P-value to account for gene set size.

 ## Results and Plots specific of gene set PRS analyses